rtek1000/TMP117-Emulator/README.md

 - Emulated temperature value can vary automatically
 - Emulated temperature controlled by analog input (A0/A1/A2/A3)
 - Alarm flags and output pin (LED led on digital pin 13).
 Beware of voltage systems below 5V, this pin can force 5V.

-The code can be adapted for other boards, but it will probably only recognize one slave address at a time, such as the ESP32 board, when researching I found references that the I2C hardware does not support this functionality.

 Communication operation:
 - The slave address must be previously selected before the other operations